isc-projects/kea/doc/sphinx/arm/intro.rst

    a RESTful control interface for managing Kea servers.

--  ``kea-netconf`` - kea-netconf is an agent that provides a YANG/NETCONF interface for the Kea environment.
+-  ``kea-netconf`` - kea-netconf is an agent that provides a YANG/NETCONF interface for configuring Kea.

 -  ``kea-shell`` — This simple text client uses the REST interface to connect to the Kea Control Agent.